mulle-nat-stash/mulle-bootstrap/tutorial/README-cmake.md

 > developement.

 This directory contains a simple test with 3 folders `a`, `b`,  `c`.
-Each folder contains a minimal "C" project of the same name.
+Each folder contains a minimal C-language project of the same name.
 Project **c* depends on **b**.
 And project **b** depends on **a**.

 `a.h`: